zooomproductions/t3x-contexts_geolocation/README.rst

 It uses the `Maxmind GeoIP`__ database to determine the user's probable physical location.
-Note that this often work most of the time, but also fails regularly.
+Note that this is working most of the time, but also fails regularly.

 Country and Continent rules are pretty safe to use, while small distances are not accurate at all.